percona/postgres/contrib/pg_tde/documentation/docs/index/tde-limitations.md

 * PostgreSQL’s internal system tables, which include statistics and metadata, are not encrypted.
 * Temporary files created when queries exceed `work_mem` are not encrypted.
 These files may persist during long-running queries or after a server crash which can expose sensitive data in plaintext on disk.

-## WAL tool compatibility
+## Currently unsupported WAL tools

-The following tools and extensions in Percona Distribution for PostgreSQL are not currently supported:
+The following tools are currently unsupported with `pg_tde` WAL encryption:

 * `pg_createsubscriber`
 * `pg_verifybackup` (checksum mismatch with encrypted WAL)

 The following tools and extensions in Percona Distribution for PostgreSQL have been tested and verified to work with `pg_tde` WAL encryption:

+## Supported WAL tools

+The following tools have been tested and verified by Percona to work with `pg_tde` WAL encryption:

 * Patroni, for an example configuration see the following [Patroni configuration file](#example-patroni-configuration)
 * `pg_basebackup` (with `--wal-method=stream` or `--wal-method=none`), for details on using `pg_basebackup` with WAL encryption, see [Backup with WAL encryption enabled](../how-to/backup-wal-enabled.md)